 The legal consequences are not the only problems that may arise as a result of a driver failing to yield.
 The laws are in place to protect drivers and pedestrians, and failing to abide by the established rules and regulations can result in injury or death.
 For your own safety, the safety of all concerned, it is absolutely imperative to understand and follow the rules of the road in regards to yielding the right of way.

-Defending Against a Failure to Yield Violation
+Defending Against an NYC Failure To Yield Ticket

 Many New Yorkers are under the impression that if you receive a traffic ticket, you have to pay the fines and fees without being able to fight the alleged violation.
 This assumption is incorrect.
 With a reliable attorney knowledgeable in New York’s traffic laws and codes, it is possible to defend yourself from the consequences of a failure to yield the right of way moving violation.